mokofujiwara/indiv_MX_LSTM/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

 special thanks to the author of the paper in particular Irtiza Hasan for helping us in implementation.
+Please contact the authors for any queries.